Experify has shut down. Your advocacy program has a new home.

 Configurable Wallet Notifications

 Advocates earn rewards.
 They should know about it.
-With configurable wallet notifications, you control exactly when and how advocates get notified about their points and rewards via SMS.
-No more “why didn’t I know I had points?” conversations.
-No more over-notifying people who just want to check their balance on their own terms.
+With configurable wallet notifications, you control when and how advocates hear about their points and rewards.
+No more “why didn’t I know I had points?”
+No more pinging people who just want to check their balance on their own terms.

 Small feature, big quality-of-life improvement for advocates and admins alike.